Man charged with murder in death of Israeli in Australia

-MELBOURNE, Australia (AP) — A 20-year-old man appeared in an Australian court on Saturday charged with murder and rape in a savage attack on an Israeli student that had captured the country’s attention.
+MELBOURNE, Australia (AP) — A 20-year-old man appeared in an Australian court on Saturday charged with murder and rape in a savage attack on an Israeli student that had shocked Australia.

 Codey Herrmann, an aspiring rapper who performs as M.C.
 Codez, did not apply for bail in the Melbourne Magistrates Court.
 He is accused of slaying Aiia Maasarwe in the early hours of Wednesday morning.